 In 2016 the Center for the Study of Gender and Sexuality (CSGS) celebrated its twentieth anniversary, marking two decades of research, coursework, and programming dedicated to studying the conceptual categories of women, gender, and sexuality across disciplinary boundaries.
 MAPH students can choose to take courses entirely in Gender and Sexuality, but many also pursue classes in subject areas like Art History, Cinema and Media Studies, Comparative Literature, English, Philosophy, and Romance Languages and Literatures.

-Visit the Center’s course page for an extended listing of classes and descriptions.
+Visit the Center for the Study of Gender and Sexuality's course page for an extended listing of classes and descriptions.

 The Gender and Sexuality Studies Option

 Students who would like a more directed course of study may want to complete the MAPH Gender and Sexuality Studies Option.
 Students who complete the following requirements will receive a Gender and Sexuality Studies notation on their MAPH transcript:

 - The MAPH Core Course (Foundations of Interpretive Theory)

 - Three Gender and Sexuality Studies courses, one of which is strongly preferred to be Advanced Theories in Gender and Sexuality or another approved theories course

 - An MA thesis in gender and/or sexuality studies under the supervision of a GSS-affiliated faculty member

 "The Still Carnival: Queer Time, Being, and Potential in Orlando and Freak Orlando"

 "“Down Came the Rock”: The Intertwined Performances of Gender, Empathy, and Violence in George Saunders’s “Victory Lap”"